atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 - What architecture/services/libraries will we use to implement presence?
 - In order to provide the functionality described above, does teletype-server need to persist your list of past collaborators, or can we meet these needs while only storing this data locally?
+- If the host invites a past collaborator to their portal and then closes the portal before the invitee joins the portal, what should an invitee see/experience to inform them that the portal no longer exists?

 ##### What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?